 Cozy Quilt Cinema is a feminist movie podcast hosted by Beth and Michelle, a queer couple who review films through an emotional, inclusive lens.
-From beloved horror classics to hidden indie gems, they bring their wit, heart, and real conversation.
+From beloved comfort classics to overlooked gems, they show up with wit, heart, and zero pretension.

 Each episode closes with The Stitch Count, a three-part feminist film analysis covering: the Castellini Test (a tongue-in-cheek metric created by filmmaker Bri Castellini), Inclusivity & Gaze, and The Tremors Gold Standard.
 It's movie criticism that actually cares.

-Whether you're a longtime cinephile or just someone who loves a good cozy watch, climb into the blanket fort and settle in.
+Whether you love film deeply or just love a good cozy watch, climb into the blanket fort and settle in.

 It's 2001 and Y2K didn't end the world, so Ivan Reitman sent aliens to finish the job.
 One rapidly evolving cloaca at a time.
 Beth and Michelle cozy in with Evolution (2001), the Ghostbusters-adjacent sci-fi comedy starring David Duchovny, Orlando Jones, Julianne Moore, and Dan Aykroyd doing the mos...